 SNHU will accept as many as 45 credits from previous coursework if you're working toward an associate degree, up to 90 credits towards a bachelor's degree and up to 6 toward a graduate degree.
 Courses with a grade of C- or higher at an accredited institution are usually eligible to be transferred.

 We recommend gathering your unofficial transcripts and contacting us to request a transfer evaluation.
-You can also see commonly asked questions about transferring.

 As a fully accredited institution, SNHU's credits are generally accepted by all colleges and universities.
-Here are some questions to ask if you're considering transferring colleges.

 No, SNHU does not require SAT or GMAT scores.
 We believe that standardized tests do not effectively measure a student's subject knowledge, or their ability to succeed.
 Additionally, by eliminating this requirement, students are able to pursue a faster, more flexible pathway to their education.